The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 French press coffee usually takes about five minutes to fully brew, and at that point, it’s time to push down on the plunger that’s built into the lid.

-This uses a rubber gasket along the edges and a very thin filter system in the middle, allowing the liquid to flow through it, and grinds to get stuck at the bottom.
+This uses a rubber gasket along the edges and a very thin filter system in the middle, allowing the liquid to flow through it and grind to get stuck at the bottom.

 When you’re finished pushing the plunger down, the circular disc has pressed the coffee grounds to the bottom of the basin.